Code-Institute-Submissions/interactive-frontend-4/README.md

 ### Code Structure
 In order to achieve and understand the different part componing this project, I based my coding on this video tutorial https://www.youtube.com/watch?v=L07i4g-zhDA

+To make the player active, I have to call a function within the canvas using this player/user as object with a function to rotate and shoot to the target.

 ### Testing